rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ### Using a Crate to Get More Functionality

 Remember that a crate is a collection of Rust source code files.
-The project we’ve been building is a *binary crate*, which is an executable.
+The project we’ve been building is a _binary crate_, which is an executable.
-The `rand` crate is a *library crate*, which contains code intended to be used in other programs.
+The `rand` crate is a _library crate_, which contains code intended to be used in other programs.

 Cargo’s use of external crates is where it really shines.
-Before we can write code that uses `rand`, we need to modify the *Cargo.toml* file to include the `rand` crate as a dependency.
-Open that file now and add the following line to the bottom beneath the `[dependencies]` section header that Cargo created for you (be sure to use version `0.8.1` or the code examples in this tutorial may not work!):
+Before we can write code that uses `rand`, we need to modify the _Cargo.toml_ file to include the `rand` crate as a dependency.
+Open that file now and add the following line to the bottom beneath the `[dependencies]` section header that Cargo created for you (be sure to use version `0.8.3` or the code examples in this tutorial may not work!):

 <!-- When updating the version of `rand` used, also update the version of
 `rand` used in these files so they all match: